jknightlab/SepstratifieR/README.md

 The goal of SepstratifieR is to stratify patients with suspected infection into groups with different molecular characteristics.
-This is done based on the expression level of 7 genes measured from whole blood.
+This is done based on the expression level of a small set of genes measured from whole blood.

 License: MIT + file LICENSE